| |

 Old checked paint

-(This section is highly optional.
-It examines the concept
+(This section examines the concept of layering

-of layering coatings for optimal encapsulation.
-I don't
+coatings for optimal encapsulation.)

 First of all, one needs to learn to recognize the difference